xic3111/ecem202a_project/docs/proposal.md

 What skills and resources are necessary to perform the project?

 Skills like machine learning, coding in C and Python is necessary for the project.
+Resources like Arduino Nano 33 BLE board documents, prior related papers and researches  is needed.

 ## 7. Metrics of Success